I believe that practising agility drills is essential for your kids to experience success in sports.

 Pro Tip:

 You can invest in a good quality agility ladder that you can use many times.
-Another alternative is that you can make the squares of the ladder manually using masking tape or chalk pieces.

 Agility Balls

-Agility drills with balls πΎ are simple and can be done with just the balls and a wall at home.
+Agility drills with balls are simple and can be done with just the balls and a wall at home.

 Some agility ball drills that your kids can do are –